Chiefs groundskeeper who’s worked 11 Super Bowls finally gets to watch one in stands with his wife

-MIAMI (WDAF) — The Kansas City Chiefs organization sent every single employee and one guest down to the Super Bowl this weekend, all expenses paid.
-Reporter Abby Eden met one employee whose trip is extra special.
+MIAMI, FL (NEXSTAR) – The Kansas City Chiefs organization sent every single employee and one guest down to the Super Bowl this weekend, all expenses paid.
+FOX4 met one employee whose trip is extra special.

 Doug Schallenberg is soaking it all in.
 He’s been on the grounds crew for the Chiefs for 40 years and he’s done the groundskeeping for 11 Super Bowls.
 He’s never been able to sit in the stands and actually watch the game with his wife.